 The internet is your friend.
 Search for ‘jobs in Spain’.
 A search for ‘English speaking jobs in Spain’ will take you to sites such as glassdoor and thelocal.es.

 Countries in the EU have worked hard to agree qualification equivalences.
-So, if you work in a profession, you may find it relatively easy to transfer countries providing you have the language skills.
-While there’s likely to be a huge chasm between the what lawyers in Spain and the UK need to know, physiotherapy is much the same the world over.
+At the end of the transition period when the UK leaves the EU this may change, but for now if you work in a profession, you may find it relatively easy to transfer countries providing you have the language skills.
+While there’s likely to be a huge chasm between what lawyers in Spain and the UK need to know, physiotherapy is much the same the world over.
 Check with your professional body.

 The relationship between UK and Spanish educational qualifications is more complex but most employers will be happy to make the connections between, for example, A-levels and the bachillerato certificate.